signalfx/signalflow-library/library/signalfx/detectors/population_comparison/README.md

 The `population_comparison` module contains one main function.
 It detects when one member of a group of emitters is different from the norm of that group.
-This SignalFx UI refers to this module as Outlier Detection.
+The SignalFx UI refers to this module as Outlier Detection.

 The `detector` function has the following parameters.
 Parameters with no default value are required.